Resources for Local Businesses

 Bernal Heights, a charming San Francisco, California neighborhood, has a thriving community of 32,054 residents.
 Located south of the vibrant Mission District, this hilltop village is acknowledged as one of the finest places to reside in the Golden State.

 Bernal Heights is not just a residential paradise; it’s also a hotbed of entrepreneurial activity.
 With 2,458 entrepreneurs within its boundaries, the neighborhood boasts an entrepreneurial workforce comprising 12.38% of its total working population.
-This impressive figure showcases the innovative spirit that drives this community and places Bernal Heights on the map as a significant contributor to California’s dynamic economy.
+This impressive figure highlights the innovative spirit that drives this community and positions Bernal Heights as a significant contributor to California’s dynamic economy.

 Bernal Heights embodies the best of what San Francisco has to offer, offering a unique blend of peaceful residential living and bustling business activity.
 Whether you’re seeking a place to call home or a vibrant community to launch your business, Bernal Heights is an appealing choice.